bogatsky78/project-SnakeBook/README.md

 # SnakeBook
 We keep your contacts close and your notes closer

-A CLI address book — keep your contacts and their birthdays organised.

-A CLI address book bot that manages contacts with phone numbers, birthdays, emails, addresses, and standalone notes.
-Data is persisted to disk between sessions using a SQLite database.
+A CLI personal assistant that manages contacts with phone numbers, birthdays, emails, and addresses — plus standalone notes.
+All data is persisted between sessions using a SQLite database.

 ## Installation